 4. “Sleep when your baby sleeps” – my favorite advice

 Well, people try to tell you how tired you are going to be when your baby arrives, but you can’t understand it until it happens.
 If you breastfeed or not, get prepared comes long nights.
 It doesn’t last forever and might continue weeks or months.
 As it was with my daughter and it continues.
 She is a year and a half, but once or twice every night she still drinks some warm water (so, still no sleep).
 You will be exhausted because you are waking up multiple times every night, also you have some things to do daily (dirty house, kitchen, clothes, etc.), without much rest.
 But even when you are sleeping it is half awake and you won’t sleep when the baby sleeps.
 And to be honest, I don’t get what people are talking about when they say that.

 This was maybe the biggest shock for me.
 I knew it would happen but I didn’t expect to be nearly hairless!
 After the 3rd month the postpartum hair loss began and it was a nightmare for me.
 I thought I’d run out of hair.
 Hopefully stopped after the seventh month.
 This is normal and you can not stop this process.
 All you could do is to minimize the effects and help promote healthy hair growth with some natural remedies, which can see here in this article.

 6. You will miss some things

 Your life is changed now!
 And you can’t go whenever you want, you need to spend time with your baby and take care of him or her.
-You will be able to do things for you again as before (after years 😉 ) but for now just need to be next to you baby, because that moments will never come back!
+You will be able to do things for you again as before (after years 😉 ) but for now just need to be next to your baby, because those moments will never come back!